kevinstarmack/CS5130---Advanced-Software-Engineering/Milestone #3/Final_Report.md

 * As I said before: __The largest takeaway was to pick your battles and don’t jump around from idea to idea too much in a short term development process.__
 	* I was never really given a foothold or a good place to start.
 I hit a lot of dead ends.
 This has happened in industry to myself and colleagues working in R&D projects.
 	* However, through this project, I have learned a lot about different software tools in ML.
-	* The intertwining of NLP and ML cannot be understressed.Without ML, there wouldn't be NLP.
+	* The intertwining of NLP and ML cannot be understressed.
+Without ML, there wouldn't be NLP.
 ML is the true workhorse of the modern computing age.

-## Demo
-* *img of node-red node.js command
-* How my implementation works:
-	* First of all, Node-RED is ...

-* __Ideally, a UI like the below was the ultimate goal__
-* <insert some img>